chadmcallister/bigspring-hugo-startup-theme/exampleSite/content/technology/_index.md

     weight: 2

 ---
 The OrderMatch™ platform was created to handle large volumes of low-margin transactions in fast moving commodities markets where precision and accuracy are paramount.
-Back-end performance and operational features are designed to handle high-growth business environments.
+The patented business model provides back-end performance and operational features designed to handle high-growth business environments.